 “In some ways [the time off] was good, because it gave my body some rest, but I think in other ways it might have been a little bit too much rest.
 I got a little heavier than I should have,” Mir told Sherdog.com, “but then I was inspired by the [booking of the] Fedor fight, and [the time] has allowed me to diet down and get my body back where it needs to be.
 I’m reinvigorated, happy to get back out there, but I’m not going to lie to people or be delusional and say there’s no possibility of ring rust.
 It’s very much a real possibility.”

 While the 41-year-old Emelianenko is acclaimed as one of the greatest fighters of all-time and still arguably the most accomplished heavyweight in history, he has not looked like his vintage self in quite some time.
 Emelianenko’s last fight was a brutal knockout loss to Matt Mitrione; the rare double knockdown ended with “The Last Emperor” being pounded stiff, as Mitrione -- bigger, stronger and with far less accumulated wear and tear -- simply recovered much more quickly.
-Prior to the Mitrione loss, Emelianenko picked up a questionable decision win over former Ultimate Fighting Championship light heavyweight Fabio Maldonado at Eurasia Fight Nights 50, in a fight in where Emelianenko was in serious danger of being knocked out in the first round.
+Prior to the Mitrione loss, Emelianenko picked up a questionable decision win over former Ultimate Fighting Championship light heavyweight Fabio Maldonado at Eurasia Fight Nights 50, in a fight in which Emelianenko was in serious danger of being knocked out in the first round.
 A New Year’s Eve squash match over pro kickboxer and debuting mixed martial artist Jaideep Singh under the Rizin Fighting Federation banner in 2015 rounds out Emelianenko’s recent activity.
 Taken collectively, it paints a picture of a legend in decline.

 Nonetheless, in the lead-up to Bellator 198, Mir has been vocal in maintaining that Emelianenko has not deteriorated as a fighter so much as the rest of the game has caught up to him.
 At first blush that may sound like spin, like a fighter attempting to pump up the name value of an upcoming opponent for the benefit of his own résumé.
 It is also fair to ask if the same principle should apply to Mir himself, who turns 39 next month and made his own professional debut in 2001, only a year after Emelianenko.
 On that subject, Mir does not mince his words.
 He believes the heavyweight division caught up to the Russian icon because Emelianenko’s failure to adapt allowed it to happen and that while Mir has worked to become a more multifaceted fighter, his opponent has gone in the opposite direction.